-- · Major definitions of philosophy and philosophy of science; - Major aspects of the history of philosophy; - Basic theories in philosophy and philosophy of science, and concepts of importance for public health science and practice, e.g. concepts such as hypothesis, theory, explanation, understanding, objectivity, evidence, method, deduction, induction, utilitarian, qualitative and quantitative studies and observations.
+- · Major definitions of philosophy and philosophy of science; - Basic theories in philosophy and philosophy of science and concepts of importance for public health science and practice, e.g. concepts such as hypothesis, theory, explanation, understanding, objectivity, evidence, method, deduction, induction, utilitarian, qualitative and quantitative studies and observations.